 I’m asking you to apply to make sure you and I are a good fit to work so closely together.
-When you submit your application we’ll arrange a 15 minute chat so you and I can get to know each other a little and see if we’re a good fit.
+When you submit your application we’ll arrange a 15-minute chat so we can get to know each other a little and see if we’re a good fit.

 Who Is This Right For?

 The Collective is right for you if you want to make things happen in your business or work this year.
 It’s right for you if you want to approach your work and marketing with integrity and authenticity.
 It’s right for you if you want to be supported as you do the most worthwhile yet difficult work of putting more of yourself out into the world.
 If you have a mission, message or philosophy you’re passionate about, or you’d like to uncover it, then The Collective is for you.

 There’s something I should make very clear: The Collective is for people whose primary motivation is not the bottom line.
 I’m interested in working with people who are driven by a desire to do something that matters and are willing to put their heart and soul into it.
 I have learned over the years that financial rewards are a side effect of making something that matters.
 If you’re doing this because you feel called to serve something bigger than yourself, or you want to uncover what that might be for you, then let’s talk.
 The Collective is for people who are in love with doing the work – or who want to be.

 This doesn’t mean we won’t pay attention to the bottom line but you must understand the importance of the hierarchy of what drives you.

 Joining The Collective is a lasting investment in yourself and your work.
 The most important investments I’ve made for my business and my work in the world, have been getting access to and spending time with people who understand what I’m all about, can ask me the questions others are unable to ask, and are willing to have the conversations that matter.